EBro912/Holodex.NET/README.md

 A C# wrapper for the [Holodex](https://holodex.net/home) API.
 Uses .NET Standard 2.0.
 ## Features
 - Fully asynchronous
+- Uses StringBuilder to build request strings
 - Provides built-in HttpClient or you can provide your own
-- Provides all valid endpoint parameter strings, so you dont have to consult the Holodex documentation
+- Provides all valid endpoint parameters in enums and classes, so you dont have to consult the Holodex documentation
 - Supports all current GET endpoints

 ## Dependencies